Ukraine has widened the breach between U.S. and Persian Gulf countries

 The administration, which had cut off all but defensive assistance to the Saudis in the Yemen war, said it had no access to the high-altitude surveillance of the Houthis the Emiratis wanted, something the UAE didn’t believe, several people familiar with the situation said.
 The Houthis are undoubtedly a terrorist organization, but the administration considers re-designation complicated, not necessarily because of the lobbying of humanitarian groups but because U.S. and international banks would refuse to facilitate aid and transport to Yemen for fear of criminal charges.

-But none of these disputes appeared to mean as much to the UAE — or more exasperate the Americans — as the failure to publicly show up in the Emirati hour of need.
+But none of these disputes appeared to mean as much to the UAE — or to more exasperate the Americans — as the failure to publicly show up in the Emirati hour of need.
 While both sides agree that there were many high-level telephone calls, a U.S. statement denouncing the Houthis, and visits in February by Gen. Kenneth F. McKenzie Jr., then head of the U.S. Central Command, and Brett McGurk, the senior Middle East official on the National Security Council, it was not seen as enough by a country that has participated with U.S. forces in conflicts from Kosovo to Afghanistan.

-When Biden finally called bin Zayed last month, he was told that the time was not right, and promises from both sides to reschedule have so far come to naught.
+When Biden finally called the Emirati crown prince last month, he was told that the time was not right, and promises from both sides to reschedule have so far come to naught.

 Bilal Saab, a former Pentagon official who is director of the defense and security program of the Middle East Institute, said that gulf nations didn’t seem to fully grasp the slow workings of U.S. bureaucracy.
 “Even with our closest NATO allies we can’t instantly send our senior emissaries and deploy military equipment to support them,” he said.
 “It may just be that the gulf states’ expectations of the United States are too high, which is causing much of this disappointment.”

 In recent weeks, the breach has worsened.
-A week after Emirati Foreign Minister Abdullah bin Zayed Al Nahyan met with his Russian counterpart Sergei Lavrov in Dubai this month, and joined his public call for the world to stop isolating Moscow-backed Syrian President Bashar al-Asaad, the UAE hosted Assad for a visit.
+A week after Emirati Foreign Minister Abdullah bin Zayed al-Nahyan met with his Russian counterpart Sergei Lavrov in Dubai this month, and joined his public call for the world to stop isolating Moscow-backed Syrian President Bashar al-Assad, the UAE hosted Assad for a visit.

 The UAE and Saudi Arabia declined U.S. appeals to increase their oil output to make up for market shortfalls during the Ukraine crisis, and the Emiratis abstained in a U.S.-backed U.N.
 Security Council vote condemning Russia.